 [roughly translated: they are assholes, anti-german assholes]

-Also there were flyers laying around before the event I took with me as sources to report about.
+Also there were flyers laying around before the event.
+Michi took some with him (1 piece per flyer!) as sources to report about.
 After the talk somebody removed those.
-An old lady that was also holder of the event started shouting at me because I was supposively the one that took all of them.
+An old lady that was also holder of the event started shouting at the 24mmjournalism photographer because he was supposively the one that robbed them.

 Attached is an example of the flyers that were layed out (the call for boycott of Israeli products by the palestinian community):